wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 * https://www.youtube.com/watch?v=yXKsDv8LzR8 [11:02]
 <br /><br />

 The camera has a (flimsy) standard ¼” screw hole for 3rd-party mounts and accessories.
 I got the <a target="_blank" href="https://www.amazon.com/gp/product/B07D14F549">bundle</a> to experiment.
 Having the camera on the chest strap would lose the 360 recording.
-And viewers also get an immersive feel as well (and look around during boring parts).

 <img align="right" width="230" alt="salesforce-exhibit-headmount-123825.png" src="https://user-images.githubusercontent.com/300046/45332151-22183380-b52c-11e8-8673-d0f9b4d41c5b.png">
 The headstrap doesn't seem as "professional" as the <a target="_blank" href="https://www.amazon.com/Insta360-Selfie-Stick-Screw-Thread/dp/B075QB5CSQ">stick</a>, which extends from 11 inches to 46 inches, so I can hold it in my hand at eye level, or higher.
 The <a target="_blank" href="https://www.amazon.com/Smatree-Q3-Telescoping-Session-Cameras/dp/B00XN1P9QI/">Smatree Q3 Telescoping Selfie Stick with Tripod Stand</a> only extends 36 inches (not eye level).